 This is called financial abuse and is one of the top money mistakes to avoid in a marriage!

 It is particularly applicable if one spouse is the breadwinner while the other stays home taking care of the kids.
-The malignant misconception often occurs where the one earning the salary feels that he is the only one ‘working.’
+The malignant misconception often occurs when the one earning the salary feels that they are the only one ‘working.’